rvsrvs/learn-swift/README.md

 Current Swift features:

 - Types expressible as either value or reference types
-- Sum types as first-class types in addition to Product types
+- Sum types (enums) and Exponential types (functions) captured as first-class types in addition to Product types (structs and classes)
 - Strongly typed, reified, constrained generics
 - Simplified syntax for functional composition techniques
+- Structural types as well as nominal types
+- Strong type inference when using structural types

 Coming Swift features: